contagon/handbook/handbook/13-sunday-school.md

 ## 13.4 Improving Learning and Teaching in the Ward

 Ward leaders are responsible for improving learning and teaching in their organizations.
-This includes orienting newly called teachers (see Teaching in the Savior’s Way, [38](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way/appendix/orienting-new-teachers-a-responsibility-of-priesthood-and-auxiliary-leaders?lang=eng)).
+This includes orienting newly called teachers (see Teaching in the Savior’s Way, [40](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way-2022/12-part-3/16-helping-teachers-succeed?lang=eng&id=title8-p24#title8)).
 They can ask the ward Sunday School president for help if needed.

 Teacher council meetings are held quarterly during the 50-minute class time on Sunday (see [17.4](17-teaching-the-gospel.md#174-teacher-council-meetings)).
 Their purpose is to help improve learning and teaching.
-[Teaching in the Savior’s Way](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way/preface?lang=eng) is the main resource for these meetings.
+[Teaching in the Savior’s Way](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way-2022?lang=eng) is the main resource for these meetings.

 The ward council oversees and schedules teacher council meetings.
 The Sunday School president usually leads the meetings.
 However, the bishopric may ask another member to lead them.

-For more information, see Teaching in the Savior’s Way, [3](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way/teacher-council-meetings?lang=eng), or [teaching.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/manual/come-follow-me/teaching-in-the-saviors-way).
+For more information, see “[For Leaders—Helping Teachers Succeed](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way-2022/12-part-3/16-helping-teachers-succeed?lang=eng)” in  Teaching in the Savior’s Way (pages 38–40).

 ## 13.5 Improving Learning and Teaching in the Home

 Parents are responsible for teaching the gospel to their children.
-They can ask the Sunday School president to help them improve as teachers.

-The ward council may organize teacher council meetings for parents to help them improve gospel teaching in the home.
-Like other teacher council meetings, these are held during the 50-minute class time on Sunday.
-[Teaching in the Savior’s Way](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way?lang=eng) is the main resource for these meetings.
+The ward council may organize teacher council meetings for parents during the 50-minute class time on Sunday.
+These meetings are led by a member of the Sunday School presidency or someone else the bishopric assigns.
+[Teaching in the Savior’s Way](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way-2022?lang=eng) is the main resource for these meetings.

+For more information about teacher council meetings for parents, see [17.5](17-teaching-the-gospel.md#175-teacher-council-meetings-for-parents).

 ## 13.6 Stake Sunday School Leaders